bradford-hamilton/dora/README.md

     - `GetFloat64`
     - `GetBool`

-5. Next feature will be approaching this either with some sort of serialization option maybe similar to stdlib or a simpler one with no options that returns a struct or slice.
+5. Next feature will be approaching this either with some sort of serialization option maybe similar to stdlib or a simpler one with no options that returns a map or something?
+Will think about that some.

  Example with a JSON object as root value:
 ```js